What We Treat

 Anxiety

-Youth with anxiety disorders may have excessive worry, a specific phobia, difficulty separating from a parent, or struggle in social situations.
+Children, adolescents, and young adults with anxiety disorders may have excessive worry, a specific phobia, difficulty separating from a parent, or struggle in social situations.
 They may struggle with perfectionism, show an intolerance for uncertainty, or have physical symptoms like stomachaches or headaches.
-Anxiety becomes a problem that requires treatment when it significantly interferes with daily life—such as school, relationships, or sleep—or causes intense distress and avoidance behaviors.
+Anxiety becomes a problem that benefits from treatment when it significantly interferes with daily life—such as school, relationships, or sleep—or causes distress and avoidance behaviors.

-For younger children with anxiety we primarily work with parents using Supportive Parenting for Anxious Childhood Emotions (SPACE), a treatment that helps parents reduce accommodation of anxiety and respond in a supportive way that empowers their child to face fears and build coping skills.
+For younger children with anxiety—or in situations where a child or teen does not want to engage in individual treatment—we can help by working with parents using Supportive Parenting for Anxious Childhood Emotions (SPACE).
+Through SPACE treatment, parents learn how to reduce accommodations of their child’s anxiety and respond in a supportive way that empowers their child to face fears and build coping skills.

 OCD